 Alcohol

-An estimated 0.4-7% of individuals with alcohol dependence will experience alcohol-induced psychotic disorder.15,16 Also referred to as alcohol hallucinosis, psychomimetic symptoms can include hallucinations and delusions.16 Although for many, symptoms may abate over time with abstinence, they can become chronic in 10-20% of people with alcohol-induced psychosis, lasting upwards of 6 months.
+An estimated 0.4-7% of individuals with alcohol dependence will experience alcohol-induced psychotic disorder.15,16 Also referred to as alcohol hallucinosis, psychomimetic symptoms can include hallucinations and delusions.16 Symptoms may reduce over time with abstinence but can become chronic in 10-20% of people with alcohol-induced psychosis, lasting upwards of 6 months.
 Alcohol hallucinosis is a condition distinct from the acute ethanol withdrawal state, delirium tremens.
-The neurophysiology of alcohol hallucinosis is not fully understood, but is thought to be related to glutamate-mediated NMDA receptors, dopamine and GABA.
+The neurophysiology of alcohol hallucinosis is not fully understood but is thought to be related to glutamate-mediated NMDA receptors, dopamine, and GABA.

 Toxins

-Certain elements in one’s environment–such as lead, gasoline, glues, paint thinners, organophosphate insecticides, nerve gas, and anticholinesterase–have been shown to cause psychotic symptoms, although the prevalence of toxin-induced psychosis is not clear.1,17,18,19
+Certain elements in one’s environment–such as lead, gasoline, glue, paint thinners, organophosphate insecticides, nerve gas, and anticholinesterase–have been shown to cause psychotic symptoms.
+However, the prevalence of toxin-induced psychosis is not clear.1,17,18,19

-The first step in treating substance-induced psychotic symptoms is to remove the offending substance from one’s system.
+The first step in treating substance-induced psychosis is to remove the offending substance from one’s system.
 This is usually best accomplished in a medical setting with support staff to help avoid harm to the individual or surroundings.
 In many cases, treatment may involve abstinence.
-In other cases, medications might be administered to help the elimination process or to counteract the effects of the offending agent.18 When removal of the offending substance leads to withdrawal symptoms, stabilization drugs may be given and gradually reduced to ease the individual through withdrawal.
+In other cases, medications to help the elimination process or to counteract the effects of the offending agent might be administered.
+18 When removal of the offending substance leads to withdrawal symptoms, stabilization drugs may be given and gradually reduced to ease the individual through withdrawal.

-Drug-induced psychosis presents two distinct, but related, issues that may require treatment–substance use and psychosis.
-Treatments for a substance use disorder and a psychotic disorder may occur in parallel or sequentially.
-Being that unaddressed symptoms of depression and anxiety may contribute to drug misuse and pursuant drug-induced psychosis, an integrated approach is most effective.
+Drug-induced psychosis presents two distinct but related issues that may require treatment–substance use and psychosis.
+Unaddressed symptoms of depression and anxiety may contribute to drug misuse and drug-induced psychosis, so an integrated approach is most effective.

-Treatment for drug-induced psychosis comorbid conditions may include:
+Treatment for drug-induced psychosis and comorbid conditions may include:

 - Abstinence: Abstaining from further substance use is important for optimal intervention.

-- Medication management: After an individual is stabilized, they should be evaluated for any medications that might be helpful in treating underlying conditions that led to drug use.
+- Medication management: After an individual is stabilized, they should be evaluated for any medications that might help treat underlying conditions that led to drug use.

-- Psychosocial training: Social Skills Training (SST) can be particularly useful–especially in the context of psychotherapy–to help individuals develop skills that are often deficient in those with psychosis and drug dependence.
+- Psychosocial training: Social Skills Training (SST) can help individuals develop skills often deficient in those with psychosis and drug dependence.
 They may involve individual and group work.20

-- Psychotherapy: Individual therapy may focus on concrete goals–like reality testing of hallucinations and delusions, verbal skills enhancement, maintenance of ADLs, and medication compliance.
-Insight-oriented therapy may foster a more abstract understanding of the factors contributing to the substance use that trigger one’s psychotic symptoms.
+- Psychotherapy: Individual therapy may focus on concrete goals like reality testing of hallucinations and delusions, verbal skills enhancement, maintenance of ADLs, and medication compliance.
+Insight-oriented therapy may foster a more abstract understanding of the factors contributing to the substance use that triggers psychotic symptoms.

-- Family engagement: Family therapy often focuses on the ways an individual’s family system can better prevent the afflicted individual from undue anxiety, frustration, or confusion.
-Additionally, having family members join for doctor and therapy appointments can make a big difference in the treatment.21
+- Family engagement: Family therapy often focuses on how a family system can better prevent the afflicted individual from undue anxiety, frustration, or confusion.
+Additionally, family members joining for doctor and therapy appointments can make a big difference in the treatment.21

-/li> - Contingency management: Involves reinforcing positive behaviors like abstinence, treatment attendance, and medication adherence with “agreed on, immediate, tangible rewards.”22 It is particularly effective for individuals with a dual diagnosis of a primary psychotic disorder and substance misuse.
+- Contingency management: This involves reinforcing positive behaviors like abstinence, treatment attendance, and medication adherence with “agreed on, immediate, tangible rewards.”22 It is particularly effective for individuals with a dual diagnosis of a primary psychotic disorder and substance misuse.

 Recovery from drug-induced psychosis often entails a detailed treatment plan and effective coping skills.